kammitama5/kammitama5.github.io/_posts/2022-03-19-Saturday-March-19th.md

 a maneuver length of 15.
 He then creates this bit array and sets the corresponding bit in the array based on solved / not solved.
 For each of the 16 moves, we get 10 positions and we repeat this 4 times.
 We then solve the remaining positions individually using the two-phase algorithm in less than 20 moves.
-- Rockiki talks about 20 moves in this [paper](https://tomas.rokicki.com/rubik20.pdf).
+- Rokicki talks about 20 moves in this [paper](https://tomas.rokicki.com/rubik20.pdf).
 Kociemba also showed symmetry reduction in the Rubik's cube and the runtime cost for each phase.
 Someone mentioned someting about megaminx being similar but with a dodecahedron shape, and that sounds kind of scary lol.
 - D. Katz gave a talk on Minimally Clued Latin Square Puzzles where a Latin Square is an ```n x n``` arrangement of numbers 1 through N such that no row or column contains any repeats.
 Critical sets are important in Latin Squares, and in the UK, there are these puzzles that are similar called Futoshiki